nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 > Note: If accidentally the data is "corrupted" with a bad tested match, simply delete the devices an re-run the compliance process.

+> Note: The mapping of "network_os" as defined by netutils is provided via the plugin settings in your nautobot_config.py, and documented on the primary Readme.

 # Compliance View

 The compliance overview will provide a per device and feature overview on the compliance of your network devices.
 From here you can navigate to the details view.